tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ### Fey Heritage

-One battle per day, when you roll initiative, you can choose to invoke your Fey Heritage and gain the species power of one the elven species in addition to your own species power.
+One battle per full recovery, when you roll initiative, you can choose to invoke your Fey Heritage and gain the species power of one the elven species in addition to your own species power.
 Roll on the table below.
 If you roll your own species's power, you gain the half-elf's _surprising_ species power instead.

 | **Roll (d6)** | **Species Power** |
 | --- | --- |